Mercy Aigbe celebrates hubby Adekaz's grown-up son as he marks birthday

 “Na Your Pikin?
 Seleya Mummy”: Mercy Aigbe Dragged As She Celebrates Hubby’s Grown-Up Son on His Birthday

-- One of Mercy Aigbe's husband Adekaz's kids from his previous marriage Jamal clocked a new age today and his father shared a lovely post
+- One of Mercy Aigbe's husband Adekaz's kids from his previous marriage Jamal clocked a new age, and his father shared a lovely post

 - Mercy Aigbe also made sure to celebrate the grown-up boy as she dropped a birthday comment on Adekaz's post

-- While Adekaz appreciated his wife's comment, someone decided to drag the catress for her audacity
+- While Adekaz appreciated his wife's comment, someone decided to drag the actress for her audacity

 PAY ATTENTION: You can save a live of girl at risk.
 Donate to Legit Charity on Patreon.
 Your support matters!